Data in the Data Innovation Program

 Data available through the Data Innovation Program is always de-identified to protect privacy.
 This means identifiers such as names, driver’s licence numbers and personal health numbers are removed before the data can be used for population-level research.
 The data is only used for research projects in the public interest.

-- Health data: Various data sets pertaining to MSP, PharmaCare, PharmaNet, Vital Statistics, Mental Health Services, hospital discharge and ambulatory care.
+Datasets that contain information about physical and mental health, including Medical Services Plan (MSP), PharmaCare, PharmaNet, Vital Statistics, Mental Health Services, hospital discharge and ambulatory care.

 Data pertaining to involvement with adult corrections, such as community and custody.

 Datasets for programs designed to give assistance to people outside of what the market provides.
 This includes programs that provide support for children and families, and funding offered to individuals through income assistance programs.

 Datasets that provide insight into events associated with the movement of people and resources, such as road safety data.

 Datasets related to participation in the workforce and income generation, such as participation records for labour market programs across the province including the courses offered, who took them, when, demographic information and income bands by postal code.

 For a detailed listing of all the data files and accompanying metadata records available in the Data Innovation Program, please visit the BC Data Catalogue.

 The DIP Metadata Viewer is a helpful tool to explore the metadata for all datasets available through the Data Innovation Program.